pkaig/Rotorflight-Docs/docs/Tutorial-Setup/LED-Strip.md

 # LED Strip

 Rotorflight supports the use of addressable LEDs.
-Addressable LEDs allow each LED in the strip to be programmed with a unique and independent color.
+Addressable LEDs allow each LED to be programmed with a unique and independent color.
 Addressable LEDs are available as individual LEDs (usually 5mm or 8mm) or LED strips.

 ## LED Strip Profiles